Nasser Moghaddam: Career in army and intelligence services

 At the Officers' School, Nasser met Hossein Fardoust, an event he considered to be the most significant in his life.
 This was likely because the recent friendship between the Shah and Fardoust also contributed to his career growth.
 Thanks to his acquaintance with Fardoust, Nasser served in various divisions of the army until 1964, including the 10th Division of Khorasan, the 5th Division of Lorestan, the Shah's Guard, the Ministry of Defense, the Military Prosecutor's Office, and the Academy.

 In 1959, the "Special Intelligence Bureau" was established in Iran, and General Hossein Fardoust extended an offer to Moghaddam to collaborate with him.
 Nasser agreed to the proposal.

 Uprising of 15 Khordad (1963)

-After the suppression of the 15 Khordad uprising, General Fardoust capitalized on the situation and requested the Shah to replace Mustafa Amjadi, the director general of the Department of Internal Security, with Moghaddam.
+After the suppression of the 15 Khordad uprising, General Fardoust capitalized on the situation and requested the Shah to replace Mostafa Amjadi, the director general of the Department of Internal Security, with Moghaddam.
 The Shah, aware of Amjadi's close association with Teymur Bakhtiar, agreed to Fardoust's suggestion.
 Moghaddam served as the director of the third Department for approximately 10 years.
 His responsibilities encompassed overseeing the actions of revolutionary groups and providing the Shah with weekly updates on the public sentiment, a task he purportedly executed competently.